 - Learn more about what we're doing

-Below are examples of actions currently in place to reduce emission sources of fine particulates:
+Below are some examples of actions to reduce emission sources of fine particulates:

 Emission Control Areas in Coastal B.C. and Washington